moorepants/eme134/content/pages/syllabus.rst

 responsibility and integrity and read the UC Davis `code of academic conduct
 <http://sja.ucdavis.edu/cac.html>`_.

+**Under the coronavirus related remote teaching and learning, you are still expected to uphold the UC Davis Code of Academic Conduct and any suspected violations will be immediately reported to the SJA for investigation.**

-Feel free to discuss homework and lab assignments and work on them together, but each student must turn in a *unique* solution.
-Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.
+Feel free to discuss homework assignments and work on them together, but each student must turn in a *unique* solution.
+Each student will turn in an individual report for Lab 1 and you will be assigned a Lab partner for Labs 2-5.
+You may discuss and work on labs together with other students but each lab report must be a *unique* solution.
+You may discuss and help each other on your project but each project report must be a *unique*.

 Textbook
 ========